ahioros/deploy-workflow-react-example/README.md

 # Deploy-workflow-react-example

-This example shows how to deploy a React app to Kubernetes, using Argo CD.
+This example shows how to deploy a React app with Kubernetes, using Argo CD.

+The main repo is here: https://github.com/ahioros/workflow-react-example

 ## Prerequisites